mathieucaroff/cellex/DOCUMENTATION.md

 ## View

-The view displays the current cellular automaton.
-It is composed of a **main canvas**, to the left, as well as a **zoom canvas**, on the right.
-The main canvas displays the automaton at a scale of one pixel per cell.
-The zoom canvas zooms on a part of the main canvas.
-The zoom factor can be adjusted in the **Display menu**.
+The view canvas supports click and drag, allowing panning using the mouse.
+It also supports resizing by clicking and dragging the bottom right corner.

+Please note that:
+- when the zoomed simulation is of the same width or of smaller width than the canvas, the view of the simulation is locked in the center of the canvas and the horizontal canvas moves are not possible
-Both canvas of the view support click and drag, allowing panning using the mouse.
-They also support resizing by clicking and dragging the bottom right corner.
-Note that when the cellular automaton is being played, the vertical component of the mouse panning is disabled, i.e. only the horizontal component is considered.
+- when the cellular automaton is being played, the vertical component of the mouse panning is disabled, i.e. only the horizontal component is considered.
 Also note that the heights of the two canvas are tied together.

+The following shortcuts are available:

+- Arrows to pan the camera by small steps
+- Page up/down and home/end to pan the camera by large steps
+- `-` and `+` to decrease and increase the zoom level (`_` and `=` work too)
+- `[` and `]` to half and double the play speed
+- `{`, `|` and `}` to move the camera to the left end, the center or the right end of the simulation
+- `0` to reset the simulation to the beginning
+- The directional arrows move the camera in the given direction by a twelfth of the width or of the height of the view
+- The Home / End / PageUp / PageDown keys move the camera by the full width or height of the view

-The view, when selected, also supports the following keyboard actions:
+When the view is selected, it also supports the following keyboard actions:

 - Space does play/pause
 - Enter plays a single step of cellular automaton
-- `-` and `+` do zoom decrease and increase (`_` and `=` work too)
-- `[` and `]` do halving and doubling the play speed
-- `{`, `|` and `}` do go to the left end, the center or the right end
-- The directional arrows move the camera in the given direction by a twelfth of the width or of the height of the view
-- The Home / End / PageUp / PageDown keys move the camera by the full width or height of the view

 ## Top Toolbar

-The top toolbar is composed of a **play/pause** button, as well as a **rule input widget**
+The top toolbar is composed of a **play/pause** button, a **rule input widget** and a **genesis selector**.

 ### Rule Input Widget